Skip to Content

 Types of Personal Injury Cases

-Our New York personal injury attorneys are prepared to represent you in many types of cases, including those involving:
+Our New York personal injury attorneys are prepared to represent you

 You may have a personal injury case if you have suffered harm due to the negligence, recklessness, or intentional actions of another party.
 To recover compensation, you must be able to demonstrate that the defendant’s negligent, reckless, or intentional actions directly led to your injury.
 If you are not sure whether you have a strong case, our team at Matthews & Associates can discuss the circumstances of your injuries, investigate the facts of the case, and walk you through your legal options.